$\kappa$monty: a Monte Carlo Compton Scattering code including non-thermal electrons: Code performance and availability

-$\kappa$monty is parallelised with {\tt MPI}.
 The code is publicly available on GitHub\footnote{https://github.com/jordydavelaar/kmonty}.
 To test the performance of {\tt $\kappa$monty} we ran a {\tt BHAC} MKS GRMHD snapshot with scattering for the $\kappa$-DF and thermal-DF.
-First, we varied the number of initial photons to test for the solution's self-convergence.
+First, we varied the number of initial superphotons to test for the solution's self-convergence.
 The resulting spectra for $N=(10^6,10^7,10^8,10^9)$ can be seen in the left panel of Figure \ref{fig:self-conv}.
 The right panel shows the convergence rate, which shows a $\sqrt{N}$ scaling.
-Secondly, we ran the code on varying amounts of cores to test our code's scalability.
+Secondly, we ran the code on varying amounts of nodes to test our code's scalability.
 For this test, we used nodes with 128 {\tt AMD Rome} cores with a total processing power per node of 4.6 teraflops.
 We compiled the code with the {\tt intel} compiler and standard {\tt intel} optimization flags.
-We varied the number of cores from 1, 2, 12, 128, 1280, 2560, to 5120 cores.
-Again, we use the GRMHD setup with scattering and start the code with $N=10^5$ photons per core.
+We varied the number of nodes from 1 to 40 nodes.
+Again, we use the GRMHD setup with scattering and start the code with $N=10^5$ superphotons per core.
 The scaling is shown in Figure \ref{fig:scaling}, and shows an evident linear scaling.
-Overall we achieve a speed of the order of a few thousand photons per second per core, although note that this is highly depending on the problem, stepsize and scattering opacity.
-The 5120 cores run achieves a speed of ten million photons per second.
-The difference between the thermal, power-law and $\kappa$-DFs is negligible since the computational bottleneck is the handling of the non-uniform data structure and geodesic integration.
+Overall we achieve a speed of a few thousand superphotons per second per core, although note that this highly depends on the problem, stepsize, and scattering opacity.
+The 40 nodes run achieves a speed of ten million superphotons per second.
+The difference between the thermal, power-law, and $\kappa$-DFs is negligible since the computational bottleneck is the handling of the non-uniform data structure and geodesic integration.

 We also tested the performance of the semi-analytical samplers.
 We provide a stand-alone {\tt openmp} accelerated code of the sampling routines on GitHub \footnote{https://github.com/jordydavelaar/edf-samplers}.
-We ran the samplers on the same architecture as for the $\kappa$monty performance test.
+We ran the samplers on the same architecture as for the $\kappa${\tt monty} performance test.
 The $\kappa$-DF samples a few hundred thousand electrons per second per core, while the power-law and thermal DF samples around ten million electrons per second per core.
-Although the $\kappa$-DF is orders of magnitude slower, since it does not make use of heavily optimized {\tt gsl} samplers, the routine is only called at most one or two times per photon, meaning the computational cost is negligible when used by {\tt $\kappa$monty}.
+Although the $\kappa$-DF is orders of magnitude slower, since it does not make use of heavily optimized {\tt gsl} samplers, the routine is only called at most one or two times per superphoton, meaning the computational cost is negligible when used by {\tt $\kappa$monty}.